lingul/Meeting-Scheduler/README.md

 # Download the database.
 2. Go to the mysql webpage:
-You will need the mysql databse.
+You will need the mysql database.
 Go to https://dev.mysql.com/downloads/mysql/ if you need to install mysql.
 I´m using version 8.

 # Setup the database.
 3. Open up your terminal and do the following: